THE ULTIMATE POWER CONDITION / PROTECTION FOR YOUR SYSTEM

 Online UPS’s are generating a lot of RFI/EMI as they are mostly equipped with inferior switched power supplies and inverters.
 They constantly insert unwanted noise on line, neutral and ground wires.
 Also they cause leakage current, something you don’t want.

-Line Interactive UPS’s will regulate voltage (and some do in a way even regenerate AC), but we have seen (ad further see below) this is not a requirement while having the same problems as online UPS’s.
+Line Interactive UPS’s will regulate voltage (and some do in a way even regenerate AC, more on this below), but we have seen that this is not a requirement while most Line Interactive UPS's come with the same problems as online UPS’s.

 In short, UPS’s are great to keep computers and network servers online, but are best to be avoided like a plague for audio equipment.